chris-straka/bugtracker/README.md

   Comment on tickets

 1. PMs or Admins create projects and assign users to them.
-2. Those users can create "tickets" for those projects, that talk about some type of bug.
+2. Those users can then create "tickets" for those projects.
+Those tickets describe a bug.
-3. People can leave comments and change the status etc, the history will be recorded
+3. People can leave comments and make changes to the tickets, history will be recorded.

 ## Helpful